Dame Shirley Bassey

 The Swansea-born actress won an Oscar in 2003 for her performance in the musical Chicago, and a Tony in 2010 for her Broadway performance of A Little Night Music.
 She’s one half of a Hollywood power-duo with husband Michael Douglas.
 ‘Zeta’, by the way, was the name of a ship that her great-grandfather sailed on.

 He became the world’s most expensive footballer when he signed for Real Madrid in 2013, but Bale has had a turbulent relationship with the Spanish giant.
-Thankfully, he keeps scoring goals for the Wales national team, helping us to qualify for successive UEFA Euro Championships.
+Thankfully, he kept scoring goals for the Wales national team, helping us to qualify for successive UEFA Euro Championships.

 Sir Tom Jones OBE